lautarofao/un-fao.github.io/README.md

 This repository is informed by industry-leading DevSecOps practices.
 Key principles include:

-- **Security by Design:** Secure architecture and threat modeling from the start.
+- **Github Security:** Best practices for securing your GitHub repositories and workflows.
 - **Automated Security Testing:** Integrate static analysis, dependency scanning, and dynamic testing into your CI/CD pipeline.
 - **Infrastructure as Code (IaC):** Apply security best practices to code-managed infrastructure.
 - **Container & Cloud Security:** Implement robust measures for container orchestration and cloud environments.